mafaucher/SECir/README.md

 The parser will read a text document named include.txt, if this document is not present it will include all files in "./files/input/" by default.
-It will then read another text document named *"exclude.txt"*, if this document is not present it will exclude no files by default.
-Files which could not be parsed are logged in *"unparsed.txt"*.
+It will then read another text document named **"exclude.txt"**, if this document is not present it will exclude no files by default.
+Files which could not be parsed are logged in **"unparsed.txt"**.

 To run the parser, simply call the script from the current directory:

 > python parser.py

+*NOTE: The content of of "./files/output/", "filingslist.csv" and "unparsed.txt" will not be erased, so these files should be removed manually if the user wishes to start from a "clean" state.*

 # Copy Files Without Processing